-Failure to pay any balance owed to the College may result in removal from housing.
+Failure to pay outstanding balances as required may be cause for removal from College housing or for such other action as may be determined appropriate by the College.
 The College may refer a student's delinquent account to credit bureaus and a collection agency.
-Students are responsible for paying the collection agency fee which may be based on percentage at a maximum of 35% of the delinquent account, together with all costs and expenses, including reasonable attorneys' fees, interest, penalties and court fees the College incurs in the collection of any delinquent account.
+Students are responsible for paying the collection agency fee which may be based on percentage at a maximum of 35% of the delinquent account, together with all costs and expenses, including reasonable attorneys' fees, interest, penalties, and court fees the College incurs in the collection of any delinquent account.

-Students must submit the Housing Cancellation Request Form.
-The cancellation request form, deadlines, fees, and prorated refund schedules are available at https://barnard.edu/reslife/cancellations.
+The cancellation request form, deadlines, fees, and prorated refund schedules are available at http://barnard.edu/reslife/cancellations.

 - Fails to fulfill their responsibilities under the housing Contract;

 - Infringes on the rights of others;